 New Lines of Tunable RF Filters

 pass and band reject tunable filters.
-Fairview Microwave's tunable RF filters are commonly used in lab
+Fairview Microwave's tunable RF filters are commonly used in lab environments

-of the ratio by 10 or by 20 seems to be the biggest stumbling block.
+the logarithm of the ratio by 10 or by 20 seems to be the biggest stumbling block.
 After many years of working

 with decibels, it becomes second nature.
 There are still instances, though, where I see seasoned engineers and technicians

 for Their Ongoing Support